Robert F. Kennedy Jr. Is Pretty Open About His Rare Voice Disorder

 How does one treat spasmodic dysphonia?

 "There's a treatment for it: Botox shots.
-They put a needle into your voice box every four months," shared Robert.
+They put a needle into your voice box every four months," shared Robert at the time.

 The National Institute on Deafness and Other Communication Disorders also lists behavioral therapy (voice therapy) as a way to treat spasmodic dysphonia.
 However, this should be done in conjunction with Botox injections.